-According to BNEF, renewable technologies are anticipated to account for 79% of additional global generation capacity installed between 2017 and 2050.
+According to BNEF, renewable technologies are anticipated to account for 69% of global electricity generation in 2050, with the renewable generation proportion almost tripling between 2019 and 2050.
 Among these renewable technologies, solar PV has already become the leading technology for new investment.
-Figure 6 below illustrates the growth in investment in the renewable energy sector since 2004.
-Since 2010, global investment in solar energy has outpaced investment in all other renewables, including wind and biofuels.
+Figure 16 below illustrates the growth in investment in the renewable energy sector since 2004.
+Since 2010, global investment in solar energy has largely outpaced investment in all other renewables, including wind and biofuels.